-Body Of A Baby Pulled From Brooklyn River In New York
+Body Of A Baby Pulled From East River In New York

 — NYPD Special Ops (@NYPDSpecialops) August 5, 2018

-Campbell did provide a statement to reporters for the local news station describing the scene.
+Campbell provided a statement to reporters for the local news station describing the scene.

-“It’s little head was under the water but his little legs were over,”
+“It’s little head was under the water but his little legs were over.”

-Diane’s husband, Monte Campbell also made a statement to reporters on the scene detailing his recollection of events.
+Diane’s husband, Monte Campbell, also made a statement to reporters on the scene detailing his recollection of events.

 “She just called me over and said there was a baby in the water.
 I called 911.
-At that point I thought it was a doll”
+At that point I thought it was a doll.”

-At the time of the report police didn’t understand the reasoning behind why the child might have ended up in the water, though they did state that there were no immediately obvious indications of traumatic injury, nor had a parent or legal guardian been present that police were aware of.
+At the time of the report, police didn’t understand the reasoning behind why the child might have ended up in the water, though they did state that there were no immediately obvious indications of traumatic injury, nor had a parent or legal guardian been present that police were aware of.

 Authorities also reported that there was a book bag pulled from the river in a nearby location but at the time it was unclear as to whether that was related to the recently discovered body.

-Medical examiners and authorities will be investigating further into the incident to hopefully establish a cause of death and come to understand the nature of this scene and identify the child in question.
+Medical examiners and authorities will be investigating further into the incident to hopefully establish a cause of death and come to understand the nature of this scene, as well as identify the child in question.